Chris-moreton12/Peak-Walks/README.md

 ### User
 > As a user I would like quick suggestions on walks in the Peak District with timings and difficulty
-> As a user I would like to be able to sign up to regular updates on new walaks and camping locations
+> As a user I would like to be able to sign up to regular updates on new walks and camping locations
-> As a user I would like to be able to fins the best possible destinatios and walks without having to search the internet for hours.
+> As a user I would like to be able to find the best possible destinations and walks without having to search the internet for hours.

 ### Webite Owner
 > As a website owner, I would like my viewers to be able to use my site to find the best walks and camping suggestions to aid them in their choice.
-> As a website owner, I would like my users to be able to use my websit with ease and understand each section of content.
+> As a website owner, I would like my users to be able to use my website with ease and understand each section of content.

 ## Scope Plane
 > The website should have a Navigation menu that is consistent across all pages and devices.
 > The website should have a welcome message for the user explaining to them who we are and what we do.
-> The website should display walks and camping locations so the user can make quick decisions iin their next walk choice.
+> The website should display walks and camping locations so the user can make quick decisions in their next walk choice.
-> The website should allow the user ease of accsee and understanding.
+> The website should allow the user ease of access and understanding.
 > The website should allow for a way to keep up to date with regular changes and updates.
 > The website should include a loation map so the user can visualise the location.

 ## Structure Plane
 > To achieve the above goals, the created website should include a navigation bar, this will include 3 navigation links (home, camping and signup), the signup page will take you to a thankyou page.
-The webstie incliudes a header, section and footer in which the map and social media links are contained.
+The webstie includes a header, section and footer in which the map and social media links are contained.

 **Home Page**
 > The home page includes a navigation bar with links to each page.